Irvine

 client's wardrobes at the parade.
 It was a combination of religious services,

-reality TV and haute couture in the days before mass media, when only the wealthiest
+reality TV, and haute couture in the days before mass media, when only the wealthiest

-latest fashion trends.
+latest trends.

-the Easter Parade on 5th Avenue in New York City!
+Attending the Easter Parade in New York

 The